-After, the action of glycosylase, a gap appears at the site where the unwanted base has been removed.
-This site will refer as “AP-site” or Apurinic/Apyrimidinic site.
+After the action of glycosylase, a gap appears at the site from where an unwanted base has been removed.
+This site will be called “AP-site” or an apurinic/apyrimidinic site.
+An AP-site represents the damaged part of the DNA.
+Thus, an AP-endonuclease enzyme will create a nick in the damaged section.

-NER stands for “Nucleotide Excision Repair” which can define as the excision repair mechanism which removes the long base adducts in DNA or the whole nucleotide sequence.
-It is a type of long patch excision repair mechanism.
-This repair system cause distortion in the configuration of the DNA helix.
-NER mainly repairs the damage of DNA, caused by the exogenous mutagens.
+It distorts the configuration of the DNA helix.
+NER mainly repairs the DNA damage that originated due to the exogenous mutagens.
 NER repairs the damage induced by the UV-light in a DNA, oxidative damage and large chemical adducts.

 NER makes the use of Uvr-BC, Uvr-D and DNA polymerase-I and DNA-ligase enzymes.

 - Uvr-BC: It is the multisubunit enzyme complex, where the Uvr-BC complex is encoded by the uvr-B and uvr-C genes, respectively.
 Uvr-BC recognizes the damaged DNA segment induced by the UV-radiation.
 It associates with the T=T dimer.